mrakgr/Trading-Journal/journal_2025.md

 10:20pm.
 I can really sense it now.
 The weekly charts really show the momentum for the fast stocks.

 How about I keep reviewing the markets just to test out that theory?

+10:25pm.
+If my confidence rises, not only will I be able to trade again, but I will also be able to just let the market go without it affecting me.
+I have better trades coming up than in stocks after all.